RedSunDave/UsefulPythonSnippets/PreventDuplicate/README.md

 [Citation - "Check to see if python script is running"](https://stackoverflow.com/questions/788411/check-to-see-if-python-script-is-running)

-I will try my best to contain references to them, in order to help keep track of where I found the solutions.
+Some of these solutions I found, and some of the I wrote myself.
+I will try my best to contain references to ones I found, in order to help keep track of where I found the solutions.
 As always, please feel free to reach out to me with any questions or concerns

 ## Collector